StevenMHernandez/ESP32-CSI-Tool/README.md

 make flash monitor
 ```

-This will flash the ESP32 and once completed, will print the data transmitted from the ESP32 through the serial port.
+This will flash the ESP32 and once completed, will print incoming data from the freshly programmed ESP32's serial port.
 To exit monitoring, use `ctrl+]`

 ## Collecting CSI Data

 There are two methods to collect CSI data.
-If your ESP32 has an SD card on board (such as the TTGO T8 V1.7 ESP32), the program will automatically detect this SD card and output CSI data to a simple csv file.
+If your ESP32 has an SD card on board (such as the TTGO T8 V1.7 ESP32), the ESP32 will automatically detect the SD card and automaticaly output CSI data to a simple csv file.

-If the device does not have an SD card or you wish to collect the data directly from the Serial port, you can run the following command:
+If the device does not have an SD card or you wish to collect the data directly from the Serial port on your computer, you can run the following command:

 ```
 make monitor | grep "CSI_DATA" > my-experiment-file.csv
 ```

 Because the clocks on the ESP32 are not synchronized with any real world time, it can be difficult to sync this data with other external data sources or sensors.
-To help us with this, we can pass output first through a python script which appends a timestamp from your computer.
+To help with this, we can pass output first through a python script which appends a timestamp from your computer.

 ```
 make monitor | python ./_utils/serial_append_time.py > my-experiment-file.csv